Inclisiran (Leqvio)

 - Member meets either of the following criteria:

-- Current LDL-C level greater than or equal to 100 mg/dL after at least three months of treatment with a high-intensity statin.
+- Member has received at least three months of treatment with a high-intensity statin.
 If the member is unable to tolerate a high-intensity statin dose, a moderate-intensity statin dose may be used; or

 Aetna considers all other indications as experimental, investigational, or unproven.